FoxLee/fox-4e-styling/README.md

 <a href="https://user-images.githubusercontent.com/10067730/198206272-96f3e1fd-7980-432b-8d8b-15c98d007aa8.png"><img src="https://user-images.githubusercontent.com/10067730/198206272-96f3e1fd-7980-432b-8d8b-15c98d007aa8.png" width=150></a>

-* If you have "Colour Powers By Use Type" turned on, tweaks the colours to be a bit more book-accurate (matching chat cards and PC sheet).
+* If you have "Colour Powers By Use Type" turned on, tweaks the colours to be book-accurate (matching chat cards and PC sheet).
 * Not currently optional.
-I want to put this in a new journal sheet or make it a toggle-able setting, but I haven't worked that out yet!
+I want to make it a toggle-able setting, but I haven't worked that out yet!
 ### To-Do/In Progress
 * New Player Character sheet.
 (This was actually *almost* complete when I finally worked out how to create a new sheet, so I'm in the process of redoing it.)
   * Won't be a drastic overhaul like the NPC sheet, but more of a core-book-themed reskin.